guardian/archivehunter/README.md

 If you get "**504 Server timeout**" then the host IP address is likely incorrect.
 Re-do the instructions at the top of this section to find out the correct IP address

+If your browser can't resolve the domain name, then you probably need to put it either into `/etc/hosts` or into your local DNS, pointing to 127.0.0.1.
+Either way this is not normally an issue with the container itself but with the DNS configuration on your dev machine.

 ### 5. Copy in data (optional)

 A script is provided at `utils/copy_dynamo_table.rb` so you can copy the contents of e.g. your CODE environment proxies, jobs, etc. into